-At present, the position is being held by Dr. Urjit Patel.
-He took over the position from Dr. Raghuram Rajan on 4th September 2016.
+At present, the position is being held by Shakikanta Das.
+He took over the position from Dr. Urijit Patel on 11th December 2018.

 The first Governor of RBI was the Britisher Osborne Smith since its establishment in 1935 by the British colonial government. in the year 1943, C. D. Deshmukh was appointed as the first Indian Governor of RBI.

 Roles / Duties / Responsibilities of the RBI Governor in Indian Economy